Scarborough - Newport

 Table Chart PROFILE FAQ

-This is lower than Greater Brisbane's unemployment rate of 4.1%.
-Workforce participation in Scarborough - Newport is 56.9%, compared to Greater Brisbane's 64.5%.
-The dominant employment sectors among residents are health care & social assistance, construction, and education & training.
-Construction is particularly strong, with an employment share 1.2 times the regional level.
+There was an estimated employment growth of 9.4% over the past year.
+As of that date, 8,809 residents were employed while the unemployment rate was 2.4% lower than Greater Brisbane's rate of 4.1%.
+Workforce participation in Scarborough - Newport was 56.9%, compared to Greater Brisbane's 64.5%.
+The dominant employment sectors among residents include health care & social assistance, construction, and education & training.

 Frequently Asked Questions - Employment